The top three questions runners ask about custom foot orthotics are:

 - If they have fatigue in their legs while running or a jacked up gait, they often wonder of orthotics will help?

 - Should they wear orthotics forever after an overuse injury?

-The answers are yes, yes and yes!!
-A new study showed that orthotics have a significant benefit in reducing running injuries as prophylaxis.
-It makes common sense, that if you have an underlying biomechanical deficit, orthotics give you better alignment so therefore should reduce overall abnormal stressors and subsequently injuries.
+The answers are yes, yes and yes!
+A new study showed that orthotics have a significant benefit in reducing running injuries like prophylaxis.
+It makes sense if you have an underlying biomechanical deficit, that orthotics give you better alignment.
+Therefore, orthotics should reduce overall abnormal stressors and subsequent injuries.
 Now there is a new study that shows just that!
 Piggy-back that on years of biomechanics research and the answers get much more clear.

 This study demonstrated that the subjects who wore orthotics had "a significantly reduced rate of exercise-related lower limb injury across the training period".
 The authors emphasized that participants were not treated for an injury with orthotics, but were prescribed orthotics to prospectively reduce the risk of injury.
 In addition, they believe that these "preventative results can be cautiously extrapolated to a recreational running setting and should be considered by sports and exercise medicine professionals."